 Do not allow your client to be bullied.
 Make an objection.
 Voice the bullying or harassing behavior for the record so that the court reporter will document it.
-If the behavior continues, give a play by play: “Mr. Jones is has risen to his feet, he now is looming over my client and has begun slamming the table with his fists.
+If the behavior continues, give a play by play: “Mr. Jones has risen to his feet, he now is looming over my client and has begun slamming the table with his fists.
 Mr. Jones is now waving his arms, continuing to scream so violently that his spittle is spraying my client.”
 If the opposing attorney does not stop, then terminate the deposition.

 Knowing the rules is the first step in coming out on top.
-Knowing and using proper deposition objections and especially being able to call out an opposing attorney trying to misuse and objection gives you a hefty advantage.
+Knowing and using proper deposition objections and especially being able to call out an opposing attorney trying to misuse objection gives you a hefty advantage.

 Want a copy of this article?
 Download it for free!Download This Post